Gov. Phil Murphy signs bill requiring all law enforcement officers to wear body cameras

 Murphy was joined by other state officials for the announcement, including Lt.
 Gov. Sheila Oliver and state Attorney General Gurbir S. Grewal.

-Oliver said it’s an effort “to create greater accountability and to strengthen community relations” between police and their communities.
+Oliver said the new law is an effort “to create greater accountability and to strengthen community relations” between police and their communities.

 “When used appropriately, body cameras can be helpful to not just our law enforcement representatives, but to citizens in the community,” she said.
 “It can help enforcement officers show transparency and to build trust in the community that they serve.”